awps/AdminPage/README.md

 # ZeroWP - AdminPage
 Advanced  WordPress Admin pages, the easy way...

-##This project is currently in `alpha` stage.
-The current code is fully functional, but may expect radical changes in the future!

 ###License: GPL
 The license allows the usage in any projects(personal or commercial).
 An attribution link is not required, but very appreciated.